The D'oh-cial Network: Production

 Armie Hammer (left) guest starred in the episode as the Winklevoss twins, a role he played in The Social Network.
 David Letterman (right) appeared as himself in the opening sequence.

 "The D'oh-cial Network" was written by J. Stewart Burns and directed by Chris Clements as part of the twenty-third season of The Simpsons (2011–2012).
 It was the second episode written by Burns that season, the first being "Holidays of Future Passed".
 According to Hayden Childs of The A.V.
 Club, the episode satirizes the phenomenon of the social networking website Facebook.
 He commented that "the thrust of the satire can be summed up with the age-old cry of parents to their offspring to put that damn thing down and go outside already."
 Childs added that the episode points out "the most blatant of the many faults of Facebook—namely, its hypnotic ability to distract people in a semi-narcissistic haze [...]".

 "The D'oh-cial Network" also parodies the 2010 drama film The Social Network, which portrays the founding of Facebook by Mark Zuckerberg and the subsequent lawsuit by American rowers Cameron Winklevoss and Tyler Winklevoss who claimed Zuckerberg stole their idea.
-The Social Network, like the episode, features a scene in which the Winklevoss twins are seen rowing.
+The Social Network, like the episode, features a scene in which the Winklevoss twins are seen rowing; both scenes are soundtracked by different renditions of Edvard Grieg's "In the Hall of the Mountain King".
 In July 2011, it was announced in Entertainment Weekly that American actor Armie Hammer would make a guest appearance in "The D'oh-cial Network", playing the Winklevoss twins.
 Hammer previously attained that role in The Social Network.
 According to The Simpsons showrunner Al Jean, the staff of the show decided not to ask the Winklevoss twins to guest star in the episode as themselves because "We [the staff] were like, 'Wait, [Hammer] played them, that's who people think they are, we should just get him.'"
 Hammer met with the producers of the series in May 2011 to record his lines.